 When company A owns more than 50% of Company B, A is in a position to exercise absolute control over B. In such cases, A is said to be the parent company, and B is its subsidiary.
 In such cases.

-Because one economic entity can control several legal entities and because there is a risk that income might be manipulated by economic transactions between the legal entities.
-To ensure that such transactions are transparent, U.S. GAAP requires the following: Financial statements of the legally separate entities must be combined and reported as parts of a Consolidated Financial Statement for the controlling economic entity.
+Because one economic entity can control several legal bodies and there is a risk that commercial transactions between the legal entities might manipulate income.
+To ensure that such operations are transparent, U.S. GAAP requires the following: Financial statements of the legally separate entities must be combined and reported as parts of a Consolidated Financial Statementfor the governing economic body.

 Consequently, Company A and Company B can be separate legal entities, but for Financial Accounting purposes (at least in the US), they must report together through one consolidated financial statements.